-Fire Alarm Strategy Operates on a confirmed regime, and is; Single stage alarm.
+Fire Alarm Strategy Operates on an unconfirmed regime, but should be a; Single stage alarm.
 A BS 5839 part 1 system to category L5.
-Temporary fire alarm system.
-(Heat detection to rooms with openings to the external wall). detection to rooms with openings to the external wall).
-Primary fire detection and alarm system It could not be confirmed if automatic fire detection had been fitted within all the residential flats.
-Further comments are made within the appropriate section of this report.
-Fire Detection System The arrangements within the dwelling(s) were not confirmed. within Dwellings Comments within the appropriate section of the report.
-Temporary fire alarm - Flat lobby to ground floor.
-Main Fire Alarm Control and Indicating The main system control panel appears to be in the ground floor entrance Panel lobby of lona Tower.
-Depostor Fire Alarm ļ · Repeater Fire Alarm The repeater panel is located at; Panels Temporary fire alarm - 4th floor level.
-Fire Alarm Zone Information Provided Provided by a diagrammatic hard copy fire zone plan. at the Fire Alarm The revided by a diagrammatic mard copy life zone plan.
-Panel/s The fire alarm is interfaced with: Interface Alarm receiving centre (ARC).
-Arrangements for the Smoke ventilation.
+Temporary fire alarm system (heat detection to rooms with openings to the external wall).
+Primary fire detection and alarm system In the common parts: There appeared to be Automatic Fire Detection provided in the Car Park and Bin room area.
+Detection for activation of associated fire safety systems only e.g. smoke vents/lifts/access control systems provided.
+Fire Detection System A BS 5839 part 6 system to category LD3 Grade D2 (Mains powered with within Dwellings user replaceable battery) The arrangements within the dwelling(s) were confirmed.
+Main Fire Alarm Temporary fire alarm - Entrance lobby.
+Control and Indicating The control panel appears to be in the ground floor entrance lobby of lona Panel Tower.
+(Anecdotal information-No access on day of assessment) Repeater Fire Alarm The fire clarm system appears to be linked to the central panel in the ground Panels The fire alarm system appears to be linked to the control panel in the ground Fire Alerm Zone floor entrance lobby of Iona Tower.
+Fire Alarm Zone A discussionalis visual display fire was a plan which is also and simple to Information Provided at the Fire Alarm A diagrammatic visual display fire zone plan which is clear and simple to understand and is located in Iona Tower.
+Panel/s understand and is located in iona Tower.
+Pariei/S Flashrian India Electrical locks.
+Interface Alarm receiving centre (ARC).
+Smoke ventilation.
+Arrangements for the Smoke extract.
 Fire Alarm System Lifts.
-The Alaim Oystem A cause and effect notice has not been provided.
-Magne of Poising the Means of Raising the The alarm is raised by word of mouth/shouting fire.
-Fire Alarm The alarm is raised by integrated AFD base sounders.
-Emergency Lighting Emergency lighting at this premises is provided by; Individual self contained mains powered units.
-Coverage of Appears to comply with the requirements of applicable CLG guides.
-Emergency Lighting The smoke vent/s are operated by automatic smoke detectors.
+I lie Alaim Oystem A cause and effect notice has not been provided.
+The information supplied is considered anecdotal.
+Means of Raising the The alarm is raised by integrated AFD base sounders.
+Fire Alarm This only appears to be applicable in the car park and the bin room.
+Emergency lighting at this premises is provided by; Emergency Lighting Individual self contained mains powered units.
+Coverage of · Emergency Lighting Appears to comply with the requirements of applicable CLG guides. - J,gg Automatically opening vents are provided on escape routes.
+Manually operated vents and extract fans are installed operated via fire- fighter control switches.
 Smoke Ventilation The smoke venting arrangements are considered suitable and sufficient, bearing in mind the noted travel distance between the dwelling entrance door and the doorway to the stairway.
-Areas provided with There are no sprinkler systems installed at this premises. sprinkler protection: There are no sprinker systems installed at this premises.
-Automatic Sprinkler There are no equiptles existence installed at their records System There are no sprinkler systems installed at this premises.
-Other Fire Suppression Systems There were none installed or made known to the assessor. - pp. session eyes.ne The fire fighting risers outlets are located at; The fire fighting risers are located at; Wet/Dry Risers External inlet at ground floor level and outlets within the protected staircase at all levels.
+Areas provided with · sprinkler protection: There are no sprinkler systems installed at this premises.
+Automatic Sprinkler There are no eminded evertors in table 4 at this many in a System There are no sprinkler systems installed at this premises.
+Other Fire There were installed as used line of the decision Suppression Systems There were none installed or made known to the assessor.
+The fire fighting risers are located at; Wet/Dry Risers Basement - Falling main.
+1 -

+The dry riser inlet is within the main entrance to the car park.
+Outlets on all upper floors.
 First aid fire fighting equipment is not provided in the common parts of the First Aid Fire Fighting premises because there are no employees present to use or monitor them and prevent vandalism and misuse.